csdexter/coredump/coredump/1-freedom.md

 <ol type="I">
 <li>Measuring freedom.</li>
 <ol>
 <li>The concept of freedom is frequently discussed in human civilization.
-While some cases of freedom are clear cut (e.g. slavery in
+While some cases of freedom are clear cut (e.g. slavery in ancient Greece vs. a middle-class worker in present times), some others are marred in the difference between statute and perception (e.g. a corporate worker is legally free, but may lead a life which has attributes of a lack of freedom).</li>
+<
 </ol>
 <li>
 </ol>